Nt45Dev/Terraria-Bingo/README.md

 <h1>Future Plans:</h1>

-* Shimmerable items and graveyard crafting need accounted for.
+* Shimmerable items and graveyard crafting need accounted for

 * Finish adding new accessories/items

 * Adding flair to everything

 * General improvements to card generation

 Please let me know if you run into any issues or have suggestions!